obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/periodic-para.md

 Developed by: [[quanru]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Assist in practicing the PARA system with periodic notes.
+Assist in practicing the PARA system with periodic notes and usememos.

 %% ----- Do not edit anything above this line ----- %%